I lost/found something along the Trail. What should I do?

 I am flying in to Pittsburgh with my bicycle to ride the Montour.
 Are there hotels near the Trail that provide free airport shuttle service?

-There is a hotel right at the airport, and you can get on the MTC’s Airport Connector trail that starts in the airport parking lot, linking with the Montour Trail at MP 7.8 (Enlow) — eliminating the need for a shuttle.
+There is a hotel right at the Pittsburgh International Airport, and you can get on the MTC’s Airport Connector trail that starts in the airport parking lot, linking with the Montour Trail at MP 7.8 (Enlow) — eliminating the need for a shuttle.

 There is also a hotel near Coraopolis a few miles from the Trail terminus and a number of hotels in Robinson Township about 10 miles southeast of the airport.
 These may have free shuttles for their guests, so you can start riding the Trail first thing the next morning.
 The most convenient hotels are located around Trail MP 5.3 (along Cliff Mine Road).
 Call in advance to ask if they can transport your bike.
 Retail establishments are linked/listed here as a public service, not as an MTC endorsement of services.